timursevimli/epubconventer/README.md

 The convert method returns a Promise that resolves when all the conversions have completed.

 License
-This script is licensed under the MIT License.pub conventer
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/timursevimli/epubconventer/blob/main/LICENSE) file for details.